Not sure if Poke Bowl United is right for you?

 Potential Mitigations

-• Discuss the franchisor's capitalization and plans for achieving sustainable profitability from operations with your business advisor.
+- Discuss the company's capitalization and its plans for achieving profitability with your financial advisor before investing.

 High Franchisee Turnover